Ski Day Potato Soup

 7) To make tortilla strips, just cut about 10 corn tortillas into long strips.
 Bake them at 350 degrees on a sheet pan for 15-20 minutes, stirring occasionally.
 Let them cool and they will get very crispy.

-One great thing about this soup is that while it can feed a crowd, it really just has a few bucks worth of ingredients.
+One great thing about this Crockpot Potato Soup is that while it can feed a crowd, it really just has a few bucks worth of ingredients.

 In fact, you could just use a normal onion if you don’t want to buy leeks.
 I decided to fancy it up a bit though.